 Getting To Cortina

 I’m excited for my first time in Italy – I’m going skiing in Cortina, and I find it remarkable that my budget air travel with Ryanair is only £40 return from London Stansted to Venice – that’s about $65 CAD.
 It’s quite different from the cost of air travel in my native British Columbia, Canada.

 We need to make the 135km trip from Venice Treviso Airport to our hotel in Cortina.
-Car rental companies of course seemingly never have the compact vehicle you hired available, so for the price of a budget car I end up driving a nice brand new land yacht up the swervy mountain highways.
+Car rental companies of course seemingly never have the compact vehicle you hired available, so for the price of a budget car I end up being upgraded and driving a nice brand new land yacht up the swervy mountain highways.

 Skiing In Cortina